 How the Technology Works

-SleepScore by ResMed technology is a revolutionary, non-contact sleep sensor that works by reading and detecting the movements of your upper body while you sleep.
+SleepScore Max is powered by ResMed Sensor Technologies and is a revolutionary, non-contact sleep sensor that works by reading and detecting the movements of your upper body while you sleep.
 The device uses safe, ultra-low power radio waves (1/10 of Bluetooth®) in a way similar to echolocation, the same system that bats use to fly and hunt.
 Throughout the night, SleepScore Max sits on your nightstand and measures your breathing and movements.
 In the morning our proprietary algorithm analyzes your sleep and provides you with a daily SleepScore (between 0-100) and a detailed breakdown of how you slept, including how long you spent in each sleep stage and how many times you woke up.

 How Accurate is my SleepScore Max?